jrocco2/invest_scraper/README.md

 ```
 Congratulations!
 You just run your first job.
 A few things to note:
 1) Your Postgres Database will be now be populated with today's economic calendar data
-2) You recieved a large logfile output in the terminal if you want to save that as a txt file you can do so by going into settings.py and uncommenting LOG_FILE.
+2) You received a large logfile output in the terminal if you want to save that as a txt file you can do so by going into settings.py and uncommenting LOG_FILE.
 This will store the log information in the project's root directory as 'mylog.txt'
 ```
 #LOG_FILE = 'mylog.txt'
 ```